atharva-musale/notes/javascript.md

 ### Service Workers

-**Service Workers** act as a proxy between your web app and the network, enabling features like offline functionality, push notifications, and background sync.
+Service Worker act as a proxy between your web app and the network, enabling features like offline functionality, push notifications, and background sync.

 #### **Service Worker Lifecycle:**